calhighrobotics/high_stakes_x/TASKS.md

 ## In Progress
 - Tune Autonomous Routine in the PID and the Pure Pursuit algorithms
+- Update 1516B wiki to latest codebase.

+## Completed
+- Implemented toggle systems for switching subsystems during robot usage.
 - Document the codebase
     - Classes/Methods/Structs/Files/Variables
-    - Update 1516B wiki accordingly.

-## Completed
-- Implemented toggle systems for switching subsystems during robot usage.